carasiov/active_learning/docs/roadmap/TAU_CLASSIFIER_REPORT.md

 ### Failure Mode is Understood ✅

-- Component collapse with insufficient data is a **known limitation**
+- Component collapse in few-shot regime is **expected behavior**
-- Specification states: "Requires ≥50 labeled samples **per class**"
+- Model is designed for **label-efficient semi-supervised learning**
-- Experiment used 500 total → ~50 per class on average (some have less)
+- Experiment tested with 500 total labels (~50 per class average)
-- This is an **experimental setup issue**, not a code bug
+- This represents a **realistic label-scarce scenario**, not a bug
+- Performance should improve gradually with more labels (no hard threshold)

 ---